wncc/Hello-FOSS-25_Instiforum/README.md

 - User authentication (login/signup) using ITC SSO
 - Create, view, and reply to discussion threads
-- Categorize threads by topics
 - Search and filter discussions
-- Responsive UI for desktop and mobile

 ## Technologies Used